 - Temperature: 75-83°F

-Asian Arowana, also known as Pearl Arowana, are the second most common species to find their way into aquariums.
+Asian Arowana, also known as Pearl Arowana, are the second most common species to find its way into aquariums.

-Despite being an endangered species in the wild, they are raised by the thousands in farms across the tropical regions of Asia.
+Despite their conservation status as an endangered species in the wild, they are raised by the thousands in farms across the tropical regions of Asia.

 These fish are incredibly popular as symbols of good fortune in China, Taiwan, and Southeast Asia.